prasoonmhwr/Git-Introduction/README.md

 You can see that now our working directory is clean, our changes sits in .git folder which get created at time of `git init` .
 Still our changes are in the local , the reason is explained in the next topic below.

-Another way of commiting is `git commit -am "log message"`, this technique is called __express commit__ using this you do not have to run `git add`.
+Another way of commiting is `git commit -am "log message"`, this technique is called __express commit__ using this you do not have to run `git add` but this only works for modified file, not for new file or untracked file, fot that you have to use git add.

 __Backing Out Changes__